-- · per patient trial costs; - the number of patients that participate in the trials; - the number of sites included in the trials; - the countries in which the trials are conducted; - the length of time required to enroll eligible patients; - the number of doses that patients receive; - · the drop-out or discontinuation rates of patients; - · potential additional safety monitoring or other studies requested by regulatory agencies; - the duration of patient follow-up; - the phase of development of the product candidate; - · arrangements with contract research organizations and other service providers; and - the efficacy and safety profile of the product candidates.
+- · per patient trial costs; - the number of patients that participate in the trials; - the number of sites included in the trials; - the countries in which the trials are conducted; - the length of time required to enroll eligible patients; - the number of doses that patients receive; - · the drop-out or discontinuation rates of patients; - · potential additional safety monitoring or other studies requested by regulatory agencies; - · the duration of patient follow-up; - · the phase of development of the product candidate; - · arrangements with contract research organizations and other service providers; and - the efficacy and safety profile of the product candidates.

-Interest Income
+Interest (Expense) Income

-Interest income consists of cash interest earnings from short term, highly liquid money market accounts from proceeds received from the IPO and Private Placement and, in 2016, non-cash interest activity related to the Interim Notes and activity associated with the underlying premium conversion derivative related to such notes.
+Interest (expense) income consists of cash and non-cash interest expense attributed to our Term Loan issued in 2017 based on the prime rate in effect, as well as cash interest income from short term, highly liquid money market accounts from proceeds received from the IPO, Private Placement, Term Loan and, in 2016, non-cash interest (expense) income activity related to the Interim Notes and activity associated with the underlying premium conversion derivative related to such notes.
 The notes we issued had an annual interest rate of 8%.
 The interest on the Interim Notes compounded on an annual basis.
 The principal and accrued and unpaid interest on the Interim Notes converted into shares of common stock immediately prior to the closing of the IPO.

-We expect to continue to earn interest income in future periods from the investment of the net proceeds from our financing activities.
+We expect to continue to incur cash and non-cash interest expense related on our Term Loan and to earn interest income from the investment of the net proceeds from our financing activities in future periods.